 - 1 7-ounce can chipotle peppers in adobo

 - 1 teaspoon paprika

 - Heat a large saucepan to medium heat and add bacon.
 Cook about 5 minutes, stirring often.

-  - Add onion and cook 3 more minutes, stirring often, until bacon is nice and crisp.
+- Add jalapeno and onion and cook 3 more minutes, stirring often, until bacon is nice and crisp.

 - Add garlic and cook 1 more minute, or until garlic browns nicely.

 - Bring sauce to a boil and reduce heat to low.
 Simmer 30 minutes with an occasional stir.
 The sauce will slightly thicken.

 - You can serve it like this, nice and thick, or you can add a bit of water to thin the consistency.